webqit/webflo/README.md

   }
   ```

-  > Above, you are handling requests for the root URL and allowing others to flow through to nested handlers or to the `public` directory.
+  > Above, you are handling requests for the root URL and allowing others to flow through to step handlers or to the `public` directory.
 (Details ahead.)

   Response is a JSON (API) response when handler return value is jsonfyable.
 (As above for the root URL.)